stan-alam/AWS/SaAWS/Chap01/notes.md

        and pull event models of operation integrates with a large number of AWS services, Functions can be invoked by an HTTP request through the API Gateway, or run on a scheduler.

-##MS AZURE, IBM Bluemix OpenWhisk, Google Cloud FUnctions are other compute services that compete with AWS lambda
+##MS AZURE, IBM Bluemix OpenWhisk, Google Cloud Functions are other compute services that compete with AWS lambda